 MAL Rating: 8.66

 Death Note has become the face of anime for those outside this medium, as a great place to start.
 We see through the eyes of the genius Light Yagami, who hates the amount of criminal activity in the world.
 He detests how it all passes unnoticed.
 Ryuk, a god of death, throws down a book with the power to kill into the human world.
 When in class, Light happens to see this book fall.
-Armed with this power, and his ambition and intellect, he sets out killing any criminal he lays his eyes on.
-Concerned by this unexplained deaths, the UN employs L, the world’s best detective, to track down “Kira”.
+Armed with this power and his ambition and intellect, he sets out to kill any criminal he lays his eyes on.
+Concerned by these unexplained deaths, the UN employs L, the world’s best detective, to track down “Kira.”

 MAL Rating: 8.55